solidiquis/erdtree/README.md

 ### Redirecting output and colorization

-If you with to force a colorless output the following may be used:
+If you wish to force a colorless output the following may be used:

 ```
 --no-color                   Print plainly without ANSI escapes